dkam26/Flights-app/README.md

 # Flights
-Flights is an app helps users book flights to specific destinations.Users can view and book available flights after signing up the app.
+Flights is an app helps users book flights to specific destinations.Users can view and book available flights after signing up the app.The available flights are already upload in the database.

 ## About
 A user can book several flights